chuyangliu/snake/README.md

 # Snake

-The project focuses on the artificial intelligence of the [Snake][wiki-snake] game.
+The project focuses on the artificial intelligence of the [Snake][snake-wiki] game.
 The snake's goal is to eat the food continuously and fill the map with its bodies as soon as possible.
-Originally, the project was [written in C++][snake-proj-old].
+Originally, the project was [written in C++][snake-cpp].
 It has now been rewritten in Python for a user-friendly GUI and the simplicity in algorithm implementations.

 ***[Algorithms >][doc-algorithms]***